Color of chemicals

 The color of chemicals is a physical property of chemicals that in most cases comes from the excitation of electrons due to an absorption of energy performed by the chemical.
-What is seen by the eye is not the color absorbed, but the complementary color from the removal of the absorbed wavelengths.
-This spectral perspective was first noted in atomic spectroscopy.

 The study of chemical structure by means of energy absorption and release is generally referred to as spectroscopy.

 Theory

 All atoms and molecules are capable of absorbing and releasing energy in the form of photons, accompanied by a change of quantum state.
 The amount of energy absorbed or released is the difference between the energies of the two quantum states.
 There are various types of quantum state, including, for example, the rotational and vibrational states of a molecule.
 However the release of energy visible to the human eye, commonly referred to as visible light, spans the wavelengths approximately 380 nm to 760 nm, depending on the individual, and photons in this range usually accompany a change in atomic or molecular orbital quantum state.
 The perception of light is governed by three types of color receptors in the eye, which are sensitive to different ranges of wavelength within this band.